oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ## Set up CD for a JHipster microservices application

+Spinnaker is muti-cloud, because it can manage delivery to multiple cloud providers.
+Some companies use different platforms for production and test environments.
+In this example, the same cloud provider (GKE) was chosen both for Spinnaker deployment and for the application test deployment.

 ### Choose GKE for applications deployment

-In this example, the same cloud provider (GKE) was chosen both for Spinnaker deployment and for application deployment.
 The following lines are for adding a new Kubernetes account for a different cluster, which will be used for application deployment.

 Create a cluster for the JHipster microservices arhitecture: